async-plus/docs/docs/operations.md

     return <instance of OutType>
 }
 ```

+If you do not return a result from the closure, the result of the chaining operation is discardable, meaning that you will not get an unused value warning from Xcode if you choose to terminate the chain there.
+The return types are the same as `attempt`, based on the async/throwing status of the previous items in the chain, and the async/throwing status of the provided body.
+Again, you usually do not need to worry about the return type.

 ## recover
 The provided closure to recover recieves any errors, and can attempt to provide a "backup" or "recovery" value to fix the error.
 The provided closure may be async and/or throwing.